 Stifles: Stifles are clearly defined, with the hock joints moderately bent and flexible.
 The hocks are medium in length.
 While standing rear pasterns are perpendicular to the ground and parallel to each other when viewed from the rear.
 While moving, the dog should have good follow through in the rear to balance the reach of the front assembly.
 Rear dewclaws should be removed.
-However, their presence is not a flat if the dog is from a country where removal is illegal.
+However, their presence is not a fault if the dog is from a country where removal is illegal.
 The rear feet point straight ahead.
 Faults: Straight stifles, slipped hocks, too narrow or too wide in the rear.

-Coat: Coat: Guard coat is moderately coarse in texture, straight, weather resistant and of medium length.
+Coat: Guard coat is moderately coarse in texture, straight, weather resistant and of medium length.
 The undercoat varies in quality and quantity with variations in climate for season, and is soft.
 Fur is short and smooth on the head, ears, front of forelegs and below the hocks.
 There is a moderate ruff, more pronounced in dogs than in bitches.
 The coat should conform to the body without standing out or hanging down.
 The Tamaskan Dog should be shown in its natural appearance.
-Faults: Long coat, texture too harsh or too silly, trimmed coat, rough coat.
+Faults: Long coat, texture too harsh or too silky, trimmed coat, rough coat.

 Color: Aceptable coat colors are red gray, wolf gray and black gray agouti patterns.
 Disqualifying faults: Piebald, solid white, solid black, liver, lack of agouti coloration.